Our Team

 Phone:

-Description: Tony McMahon is IUA's Associate Director HR & EDI providing sectoral leadership and advice on HR, and Equality, Diversity & Inclusion activities.
+Description: Tony McMahon is IUA's HR and EDI Advisor providing sectoral leadership and advice on HR, and Equality, Diversity & Inclusion activities.
 Working closely with the IUA Human Resources Directors Group (HRDG) and the Vice-Presidents Equality, Diversity & Inclusion Group (VPEDI), Tony also represents the IUA in our engagements with key external stakeholders.
 Tony has a professional background in Human Resources, and was previously Director of Human Resources from 2007 to 2014, and Director of Diversity and Inclusion 2015-2020, in Trinity College Dublin.
 He has professional qualifications in HR management, Arbitration and Mediation, and has trained as an unconscious bias and diversity training provider.
 He is a member of the Advisory Board of the EU funded Gender Excellence in Research (GenderEX) Project, and in a voluntary capacity, is the Chair of the Board of Directors of Gheel Autism Services, a charity providing services to people with autism in the greater Dublin and North Kildare region.

 Dr Lisa Keating

-Director of Research & Innovation
+Director of Research and Innovation

 Phone: +353 (1) 799 6034

-Description: Dr Lisa Keating is Director of Research & Innovation.
-She works with the Vice-Presidents & Deans of Research (VPDoR) of our member universities and leads the work programme of the VPDoR Group within the IUA to advance university research and innovation through strategic policy coordination and development.
+Description: Dr Lisa Keating works with the Vice-Presidents & Deans of Research (VPDoR) of our member universities and leads the work programme of the VPDoR Group within the IUA to advance university research and innovation through strategic policy coordination and development.
 This includes working with external stakeholders in government, funding agencies and the enterprise sector.
 Lisa has overall management responsibility for the IUA Research Office which has a significant role in relation to the Marie Sklodowska-Curie Action (MSCA) and EURAXESS initiatives within the EU Framework Programmes for Research.
 Lisa graduated with an BSc in Industrial Microbiology from University College Dublin where she then completed a Ph.D. in microbial biochemistry.
 This was followed by an EU TMR post-doctoral fellowship at Universität Hamburg in Germany and a Postdoctoral Research Scientist position with the University of Kent at Canterbury.
 Subsequently, Lisa moved to the Veterinary Laboratories Agency in the UK’s Department for Environment, Food and Rural Affairs where she was a key player in the UK Government’s flagship genomics project in TB research.
 Lisa moved in to research & innovation policy development and implementation when she joined the UK’s Department for Business, Energy and Industrial Strategy where she was the Department’s liaison with the UK Research Councils (BBSRC, EPSRC, etc) and Innovate UK, in addition to leading the Life Sciences Knowledge Transfer Team.
 Returning to Ireland, Lisa joined Enterprise Ireland to set up and manage the Commercialisation Fund and subsequently led the development and delivery of New Frontiers, Ireland’s National Entrepreneur Development Programme.
 Having returned to the UK to lead a University Partnership programme tasked with increasing research translation capability across Yorkshire’s five universities (Leeds, York, Bradford, Huddersfield, Leeds Beckett) Lisa came back to Ireland to join Science Foundation Ireland before being appointed Director of Research & Innovation at the IUA.

 Dr Magdalena Wisłocka